sarvodaya-network/sarvodaya.eu/library/flosha/nonviolent-economy.md

 ### Capitalism - what people misunderstand
 People misunderstand and suffer under this misunderstanding, that it can never be in their own interest to work for any kind of corporation and to support any kind of business, that is not a social one.
 That there exist corporations that aren't bound by very clear and strict guidelines by which they make absolutely clear in which way what they do is serving the people and harming no one involved in whatever they do, is highly problematic.
 But the biggest problem is a way of thinking among the people by which they think that there is anything honourable and valuable in working for such corporations.
-If they would understand that the so-called value that these corporations seem to produce is not existent and is actually anti-value to which they beitragen, they would completely de-value in their whole way of thinking that it it is any good in working for such corporations.
+If they would understand that the so-called value that these corporations seem to produce is not existent and is actually anti-value to which they contribute, they would completely de-value in their whole way of thinking that it it is any good in working for such corporations.
 They need to stop supporting them.
 They need to say: We will only work for social corporations that have clear, social commitments and social structures in accordance with these commitments.

 ### *Centralisation, non-centralisation, decentralisation*
 Private market economy is less centralised in the beginning, but will end up being centralised more and more, as that is the inherent logic that the system inevitably leads to.
 Pure state planning is highly centralised from the start.
 Apart from centralised economy, there is non-centralised economy, which means all kinds of small economic systems in isolation and disintegration.
-Of such nature was the isolated economy before the existence or vorherrschaft of centralised state power and before the existence of centralised corporate power.
+Of such nature was the isolated economy before the existence or prevalance of centralised state power and before the existence of centralised corporate power.
 This non-centralised system was the economic order of the past all over the world.
 But there is a third option.
 Decentralised economy.
 Decentralised economy consists in small economic systems in combination and integration.
-In difference to non-centralised economy, in which the economic circles are isolated from each other and without any or with out much mutual cooperation and with no overarching, integral planning scheme, decentralised economic circles are in such mutual cooperation and function in an integral planning scheme, by means of what we call the organisation of responsibility.
+In difference to non-centralised economy, in which the economic circles are isolated from each other and without any or without much mutual cooperation and with no overarching, integral planning scheme, decentralised, autonomous economic circles are in such mutual cooperation and function in an integral planning scheme, by means of what we call the organisation of responsibility.
 It is decentralised economy that nonviolent economics proposes as the economy of the future and the demand of our time.

 ```